 Local, in-person help

-Starting Nov.
-1, 2016, more than 70 percent of consumers can find marketplace health insurance plans for less than $75 per month.
-Start window shopping now and visit HealthCare.gov to check out your 2017 coverage options.
+Need health insurance?
+More than 70 percent of consumers can find Marketplace plans for less than $75 per month.
+Visit HealthCare.gov to check out your 2017 coverage options.

 Health insurance plans and prices change each year.
 Consumers who don't research 2017 options may spend more than they need.
 Review and update your information now to make sure your new or current coverage meets your family's needs.
 Preview 2017 plans and prices here»

 Free, in-person assistance is available.
 Call United Way 2-1-1 or click here to connect with trained counselors near you.

 Your savings depend on your expected household income for the year.
 Over 8 in 10 people who apply are eligible to save, and most can find plans for between $50 and $100 per month (after accounting for their premium tax credit).
 Check here if you'll save»

 Medicaid and the Children's Health Insurance Program (CHIP) provide free or low-cost health coverage to millions of Americans, including some low-income people, families and children, pregnant women, the elderly, and people with disabilities.
 See if you're eligible Medicaid or CHIP here»